kwan22/habits/conclusions.md

 Thanks to wonderginger, yujene, and zaj mahal for their support and enthusiasm in brainstorming and peer review. <br>
 And of course, thanks to Celeste and the associated speedrunning community.

+---

+# Other useful resources

 [Celeste Discord](https://discord.gg/celeste).
-Main hub of Celeste's speedrunning community and contains various resources for speedrunners. <br>
+Main hub of Celeste's speedrunning community and contains various resources for speedrunners of all skill levels. <br>
-[Celeste speedrun leaderboard](https://www.speedrun.com/celeste), Also contains various resources and guides.
+[Celeste speedrun leaderboard](https://www.speedrun.com/celeste).
+Useful to check out strats performed by runners of all skill levels.
+Also contains various resources and guides.

 [&#8593; Back to top](#closing-thoughts)